vlktomas/nix-examples/README.md

 There are three ways to get dependencies when using Nix:

- 1. Dependecies can be easily specified by its name in Nix file (dependencies in Nixpkgs).
+ 1. Dependencies can be easily specified by its name in Nix file (dependencies in Nixpkgs).
- 2. Dependecies derivations can be generated from some file.
+ 2. Dependencies derivations can be generated from some file.
 For example for NPM you can use `node2nix`.
- 3. All dependecies must be treated as one single derivation (Fixed Output Derivation).
+ 3. All dependencies must be treated as one single derivation (Fixed Output Derivation).

 Overview of available ways of getting dependencies in examples by dependency tool is in following table: